juniorsundarCasual/TGT/vault/volume-5.chapter-316.md

 id: 5rn1vdafy3i4u000jnxnaof
 title: Chapter 316 - My "New" Master
 desc: ''
-updated: 1682079027208
+updated: 1684909421148
 created: 1681724303242
 ---

 Markus approached his Master's room tentatively, his steps uncertain.
-Ever since his Master had achieved a breakthrough to the Core Formation realm, Markus had sensed a subtle change in his countenance and an indescribable aura about him.
+Ever since his Master had achieved a breakthrough into the Core Formation realm, Markus had sensed a subtle change in his countenance and an indescribable aura about him.

 As he crossed the imaginary threshold ten feet from his Master's door, a heavy aura enveloped him, making each step increasingly difficult and the air denser.